 Top tips to boost your immunity

-At the moment, everyone understandably has a strong interest in staying healthy.
-Of course, no supplement, diet, or lifestyle change (other than social distancing and proper hygiene) can stop you from catching Covid-19, but having a strong immune system could help your body fight it off.
-We’ve put together these tips for boosting your natural immunity and staying healthy during these strange times, and beyond.
+As we all move forward in this COVID-19 era, everyone understandably has a heightened interest in staying healthy.
+Of course, no supplement, diet, or lifestyle change can stop you from catching Covid-19, but having a strong immune system could help your body fight it off.
+We’ve put together these tips for boosting your body’s natural immunity and staying healthy this winter and beyond.

 Get enough sleep

 Sleep and immunity are closely linked, so adults should try to get seven hours or more each night.
 If you’re having trouble sleeping, build regular exercise into your routine and go to bed at the same time each night to help create a better sleep pattern.
 Limiting your screen time in the hour before going to bed may help too, as the light from your phone, TV and computer can disrupt your body’s natural cycle.

 A diet rich in whole plant foods like fruits, vegetables, nuts, seeds, and legumes will contain nutrients, vitamins and antioxidants that naturally boost your immune system.
 This is why your 5 a day is so important!
 Go for a wide variety of brightly coloured fruits and vegetables, including berries, citrus fruits, kiwi, apples, red grapes, kale, onions, spinach, sweet potatoes and carrots.

 The fibre in whole foods also feeds the healthy bacteria in your gut – and when their levels are high, so is your immunity.
 You can boost your gut health further by taking a probiotic supplement or eating more fermented foods like sauerkraut, miso, kefir and kimchi.
 Other foods that are particularly good for your immune system include fresh garlic and ginger.